 To generate signatures:

-The package implementer shall create the SignedInfo element with a SignatureMethodelement, a CanonicalizationMethod element, and at least one Reference element.
+Create the SignedInfo element with a SignatureMethodelement, a CanonicalizationMethod element, and at least one Reference element.

-The package implementer shall canonicalize the data and then calculate the SignatureValue element using the SignedInfo element based on the algorithms specified in the SignedInfo element.
+Canonicalize the data and then calculate the SignatureValue element using the SignedInfo element based on the algorithms specified in the SignedInfo element.

-The package implementer shall construct a Signature element that includes SignedInfo, Object, and SignatureValue elements.
+Construct a Signature element that includes SignedInfo, Object, and SignatureValue elements.
 If a certificate is embedded in the signature, the package implementer shall also include the KeyInfo element.

 Validating Signatures